 The SMCC church family is now almost 2000 strong.
 We are careful to thank God for His goodness and generous grace on us as a church.

 In 2012, the SMCC Draper Campus moved into its own 40,000 sf facility.
-The Springs has renovated its facility to accommodate growth.
+The Springs has renovated its facility to accommodate growth and in the Fall of 2014 changed its name to the St George Campus.
 In summer 2014, in conjunction with the opening of a midweek facility near The District, the Daybreak Campus changed its name to the South Jordan Campus.

 SMCC exists to help as many people as possible take their next step toward becoming fully devoted and fully delighted followers of Jesus Christ.